-Dr. Syed Asad Abbas Rizvi, Dr. Syed Manzar Abbas Naqvi, Miss Mehwish Batool Abstract
+Dr. Syed Asad Abbas RizviAssistant Professor Department of Education, IIUI

+Dr. Syed Manzar Abbas NaqviAssistant Professor Leads Lahore University, Lahore

+Miss Mehwish Batool Research Scholar University of Sargodha

-Diversity is a symbol of life everywhere including educational settings.
-The present study was aimed to find out the benefits and challengesfor inclusion of diversity in higher education.
-It was a qualitative study, and document analysis was used asmethod of inquiry.
-The population comprises selected documents related to cultural diversity in higher education.
-Theoretical sampling was used as sampling method.
-It was found that there were many advantages of diversity including students satisfaction and inter and intra cultural acceptance.
-It was also foundthat the biggest challenge for diversity its acceptance.
-The biggest challenges are its acceptance and taking it as a burden.
-It was recommended that thereis a need for acceptance of Diversity at all levels and inclusion of multicultural education in teacher education program.
+Cultural diversity is a reality that occurs everywhere in the educational world.
+The study was designed to;investigate the dimensions of Cultural diversity, explore the meaning of multicultural education, find out the aims and objectives of Multicultural Education in higher education, find out the benefits and explore the challenges for including diversity in higher education.
+It was a qualitative study and document analysis was used as amethod of analysis.
+Theoretical sampling was used as asampling method.
+It was found that there were three dimensions of diversity, multicultural education represents an educational system which satisfies all stakeholders from different ethnic and cultural backgrounds as its main aim and objective, there are several benefits of diversity like students satisfaction and intercultural harmony.
+Regarding challenges, it was found that the biggest challenge is its acceptance by different stakeholders.
+The sudy concluded that multiculturalism has many dimensions and it is beneficial for educational institutes.
+Teachers and students have faced different challenges of isolation and taken it as aburden.
+It was recommended that there is a need for acceptance of Diversity at all levels and inclusion of multicultural education in teacher education programs.